lac-dcc/honey-potion/README.md

 - We do not support function guards nor default arguments.
 - We do not support mutual recursive functions.
 - We do not support user-defined structs.
+-  To run the executable currently, executable has to be in bin folder and object in obj folder.

 There are more, and we are actively working to improve it.